-Hillcrest Rest Home is certified to provide rest home level of care for up to 20 residents.
-There were 15 residents on the days of audit.
+Experion Greendale is certified to provide rest home level of care for up to 25 residents.
+There were 22 residents on the days of audit.

-This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora - Health New Zealand - Te Matau a Māui Hawke's Bay.
-The audit process included the review of policies and procedures, the review of resident and staff files, observations, interviews with residents, family, management, staff, and a general practitioner.
+This surveillance audit was conducted against a subset of the Ngā Paerewa Health and Disability Standard 2021 and contracts with Te Whatu Ora Health New Zealand - Te Matau a Mãui Hawke's Bay.
+The audit process included the review of policies and procedures, the review of resident and staff files, observations, and interviews with residents, family/whānau, management, staff, and a general practitioner.

-The service is managed by a facility manager (owner), supported by the clinical nurse manager, and quality manager.
+The service is managed by a clinical nurse manager and supported by an experienced care team.
 There are quality systems and processes available.
-Feedback from residents and families was very positive about the care and the services provided.
+Feedback from residents and families/whānau was very positive about the care and the services provided.
 An induction and orientation programme are in place to provide new staff with appropriate knowledge and skills to deliver care.
 An ongoing in-service education programme is in place.

-Areas for improvement related to medication management, and emergency supplies have been satisfied.

-This audit identified the service meets the intent of the standards.
+Areas for improvement related to medication management identified at the previous audit, have been satisfied.
+This audit identified the service meets the intent of the standard.